-These are the top three goalie blockers for 2021
+These are the best goalie blockers for 2021

 In all honesty, you could probably pick any blocker out of this list and be perfectly fine.
-But these are the top rated blockers for the upcoming year of 2021.
+But, since we’re extra and we’re goalies, of course we’re going to take a deep dive into the best blockers for the money and performance.

 Brian’s Optik 2 Pro